-Earlier in Independence Week we published this piece partially about the now-controversial fireworks signs.
+Earlier in Independence Week we published this piece partially about the now-controversial fireworks signs (which do nothing more than prior service to make ya a protected veteran).
 It caused some strong reactions, even among our minions.
 Hernandez now expands upon the signs, entitlement, and victimhood.
 Mad Duo

 Signs, Of Veteran Entitlement.